 Why does my child need an appliance?

 Appliances are placed in order to gain space for erupting/existing dentition, and are generally utilized in lieu of: extraction of permanent teeth.
 Appliances that have to be activated daily (for example-Rapid Palatal Expander) work by opening the natural joints in the bone into which more bone could be formed naturally again, thereby increasing the size of the lower jaw.
 Therefore these appliances are also called growth modification appliances or expanders.
 They are typically left in place for a total of three to six months depending on whether they are key type or self-activating.
 The reason appliances are left in the mouth beyond the period of activation is to hold the space gained until new bone forms.
-New bone formation may take as long as six months.
+The new bone formation may take as long as six months.

 How does my child care for his/her appliance?

 Appliances should be brushed daily, taking care to remove food and plaque around all surfaces.
 Maintaining proper oral hygiene is important to ensure a successful treatment outcome.
 Do not eat hard, sticky foods that may damage the appliance or cause it to come out.
-Avoid gum, Twizzlers, jaw breakers, etc., during the entire course of treatment.
+Avoid gum, Twizzlers, jaw breakers, etc. During the entire course of treatment.

 How do I activate the appliance?

-At the office we will show you exactly how to activate the appliance.
+At the office, we will show you exactly how to activate the appliance.
 The key is used to activate the appliance.
 Turn the key towards the back of the mouth/throat and continue until you see a new hole appear.
-How many turns need to be done for my child Turn ~_time per day for __~days and stop If the appliance comes out keep it and call our office to schedule an appointment immediately.
-If it is not broken, bent or deformed we can glue the same appliance back in the child’s mouth.
+How many turns need to be done for my child Turn time per day for days and stop If the appliance comes out keep it and call our office to schedule an appointment immediately.
+If it is not broken, bent or deformed we can glue the same appliance back into the child’s mouth.
 If you have any additional questions please contact the office a RPE – Turning Instructions Each time the swivel key is inserted into the hole in the screw, and turned until the key touches the housing.
 That is considered to be one turn.
 This is actually only one 114 revolution of the entire screw shaft.
 For each full revolution of the screw, one mm of expansion is achieved.
 It is normal for the patient to feel discomfort in the upper arch or tingling in the nose when turned correctly.
-Patient may also experience a slight headache.
+The patient may also experience a slight headache.
 Please do not be alarmed if a gap develops between the two front teeth this is normal when expanding.